vdayanand/Txtar.jl/README.md

 `Txtar.jl` is a Julia package for handling text archives in the [Txtar format](https://pkg.go.dev/golang.org/x/tools/txtar#hdr-Txtar_format).
 This package provides functionality to parse, format, and extract content from Txtar archives.

+This is useful when writing unit tests as it allows you to store test cases, expected outputs, and other relevant files in a single, easily readable format (git diff friendly compared to other archiving formats).
+This can simplify test data management and help keep tests self-contained and well-organized.

 [![Build Status](https://github.com/vdayanand/Txtar.jl/workflows/CI/badge.svg)](https://github.com/vdayanand/Txtar.jl/actions?query=workflow%3ACI+branch%3Amain)

 ## Installation